 The World Bank released its 2020 annual report.
 This report evaluates aspects such as ease of doing business, dealing with construction permits, registering property, and paying taxes.

 Brazil currently ranks 125 out of 190 countries.
 This shows there are considerable improvements to be made on laws and regulations to make it more attractive to foreign companies.

 Not too long ago, Brazil was in headlines across the world for a major corruption scandal that involved CEO’s and government officials across Latin America and the world.

-With so many regulatory agencies in the political system, it comes as no surprise that corruption and bribery are main issues when doing business in Brazil.
-The country ranked 76 in the Transparency International’s corruption index.
+With so many regulatory agencies in the political system, it comes as no surprise that corruption and bribery are the main issues when doing business in Brazil.
+The country ranked 76 in Transparency International’s corruption index.